& Personal Property Appraiser

 What is the value of your personal property?
 How do you want to distribute your personal property?
 There are federal and state laws governing estates.
 Careful estate planning allows you to communicate and establish your intentions, priorities, concerns and preferences should you be unable to manage your affairs or unexpectedly pass away.

-Understanding how a client will use an appraisal is the first and most most important task of the general personal property appraiser while communicating with the client upon first contact.
-Understanding intended use allows the appraiser to identify other necessary assignment elements intrinsic to the understanding and solution of the appraisal problem.
+Understanding how a client will use an appraisal is the first and most most important task of the general personal property appraiser.
+Understanding intended use allows the appraiser to identify other assignment elements necessary to the understanding and solution of the appraisal problem.
 Whether or not an appraisal report is credible or worthy of belief by a client is determined relevant to intended use.

-The appraiser must properly understand the client's needs and objectives as well the needs and objectives of intended users that may be identified by the client.
-The appraiser's competency determination, scope of work plan and methodology varies based upon the intended use of the appraisal report and other assignment conditions that are part of a required and specific proper identification of the appraisal problem.
-The required scope of work that ensues, and will be guided by and follow the standard appraisal process.
+The appraiser must properly understand the client's needs and objectives as well the needs and objectives of intended users.
+The appraiser's competency determination, scope of work plan and methodology varies based upon the intended use of the appraisal report.
 The appraiser must be be competent to identify the problem, and then, once identified, must have the knowledge and experience to complete the assignment ethically and competently and in compliance with the Uniiform Standards of Appraisal Practice (USPAP).
 One of Novotny's best credentials is his AQB Certified USPAP Instructor Cerificate.

 Your personal property is not automatically covered by the transportation company you select for shipping and storage.
 You must select a coverage plans that must be offered.
 It is important to understand the differences between these options as they are quite different from the provisions of homeowner insurance policies.
 Basic minimum coverage can be determined per pound/per item.
 There are alternate protection plans from which you can choose.